OracleMatrix/blogclub/README.md

 * flutter/cupertino for the Cupertino-style icons
 * The app is built using Flutter 2.x and is compatible with Android and iOS devices.

+## Design Credits

+The UI design of this app was inspired by the amazing work of [Designer's Name] on Dribbble: https://dribbble.com/shots/24329708-Blogclub-Blogging-App.
+I just brought the design to life with Flutter!

 ## ScreenShot
 ![Alt text](https://github.com/OracleMatrix/blogclub/blob/main/Screenshot_1722981086.png?raw=true "Optional Title")